 Even though it might seem easy enough to give your goats all of your kitchen scraps instead of putting them in the compost, you will want to establish a well-rounded diet of other ingredients apart from human food.

 However, they should always be combined with other goat-friendly ingredients, such as Chaffhaye, hay, or grain feed.

 Mostly anything you would put into your compost will be sufficient enough for your goats, including tomatoes, orange peels, vegetable skins, and fruit skins.

 There are a few ingredients that your goats can’t eat, such as eggshells and fish cuttings.

 Grazing and Foraging

-Ideally, every goat farm should have enough area for your animals to graze throughout most seasons, which is why you will want to consider developing a pasture.
+Ideally, every goat farm should have enough area for the goats to graze throughout most seasons.
+This is why you will want to consider developing a pasture.